Are You Finished Yet? How to avoid overworking your coloring.

 2. Outlining

-When they run out of stuff to color, they go back and outline it all.
+So as the project winds down, when you run out of stuff to color, most folks go back and outline everything.

-Think about what you do with a doodle pad when talking on the phone.
-Most people draw a square and then trace that square nine million times.
+It’s kinda like when people doodle in meetings or while talking on the phone.
+We draw a square and then trace over the square nine million times.
 It feels good.

-People do that with their coloring projects all the freekin' time.
+People do this with their coloring projects all the freekin' time.
 They sit there with an odd smile on their face, running the pencil or marker over the area repeatedly.

 Hey, snap out of it!
 Stop!!!